Kentico/xperience-by-kentico-lucene/docs/Custom-index-strategy.md

     public const string ID = "ID";
     public const string CONTENT_TYPE_NAME = "ContentTypeName";
     // ...
-    public const string URL = "Url";
+    // This field is only added to the document if the indexed item is a web page. public const string URL = "Url";
 }
 ```